 Summarizing, the research project has five main objectives:

-- Formalizing generalized Sylvester matrices: Formalize the theory of generalized Sylvester matrices, for computing Gröbner bases by matrix triangulation.
+- Formalizing generalized Sylvester matrices: Formalize the theory of generalized Sylvester matrices (or Macaulay matrices), for computing Gröbner bases by matrix triangulation.

 - Integrating interactive theorem proving into Theorema: Complement the existing purely automatic reasoning mode of the system by a convenient, easy-to-use, text-oriented interactive mode.